 I'm an industrial designer by background, but I'm also a generalist in that I prefer not to specialise.
 My experience has taken me through corporate, consulting, and independent design work.
-I use a range of skills from concept design and sketching, to 3D modelling and rendering, to writing, video production, and branding.

 Check the menu above for what I've done, what I do, and what I'm on the way to doing.
 Also take a peek at Design in the Field for how I can help you discover your next big (or little) thing, using all the skills I have ay my disposal.